 6.4.
 No Liability for Operator Actions.
 No Party shall be liable hereunder for any action (including any action prohibited under Section 4.3) that is taken by an IANA Operator independently of such Party.

-6.5 Joint and Several Liability of the RIR Coalition.
-An obligation or a liability assumed by the RIR Coalition in this Agreement binds each the RIR Coalition member jointly, and each of them severally.
-The RIR Coalition can only exercise its rights and/or powers under this Agreement by acting collectively and unanimously.
-A right conferred on the RIR Coalition in this Agreement benefits the RIR Coalition jointly, and each member of the RIR Coalition severally.
+6.5 Joint and Several Liability of the NRO.
+An obligation or a liability assumed by the NRO in this Agreement binds each the NRO member jointly, and each of them severally.
+The NRO can only exercise its rights and/or powers under this Agreement by acting collectively and unanimously.
+A right conferred on the NRO in this Agreement benefits the NRO jointly, and each member of the NRO severally.

 ARTICLE 7 GENERAL PROVISIONS